MehdiMahmoodi/Python_ENV_Create/README.md

     conda create -n myenv python
     conda install -n myenv scipy
-3-  To add the libraries to your created ENV, you can activate your library:
-    conda activate myenv
-    then: start installing whatever libraries which you want: conda install pandas

     *To create an environment with a specific version of a package:

     conda create -n myenv scipy=0.15.0